 - A case gives rise to concerns about interagency working to protect children from harm; or

-- The frequency of a particular type of case exceeds normal levels of occurence.
+- The frequency of a particular type of case exceeds normal levels of occurrence.

-Completed reviews are submitted to the Chair of Tusla.
+Completed reviews are submitted to the Director of Quality & Regulation.
 The decision on whether and how much of the report is to be published rests with the Child & Family Agency.

 The focus of publication is to ensure that the reports are available to the public; the dissemination of learning to staff and to ensure that progress in relation to recommendations made are monitored and reported upon to the Board of Tusla.
 The decision to publish is underpinned by a number of principles including, transparency and accountability, the wishes of the family/individuals involved and consideration of the wishes and best interest of other children from the family who may be in care or living at home.
 Any decision taken to not publish a report is only taken where there are compelling reasons not to do so such as legal/criminal proceedings or where the report will adversely affect the well-being of those involved and/or family members or other members of the community.

 (*A serious incident can be defined as where an individual who meets the above criteria has suffered, as a result of alleged/suspected or confirmed abuse and/or neglect or exposure to risk of significant harm:

 - A life threatening injury, or;